Evolved Value analysis (EVA) plug-in

 A list of alarms (corresponding to possible run-time errors as computed by the analysis) is produced on the standard output.

-The results of the value analysis are used by many other plug-ins.
+The results of EVA are used by many other plug-ins.
 In this cases, the analysis is initiated automatically by the exploiting plug-in, but it is still possible to configure it for the case at hand (e.g. through the same command-line options that would be used in conjunction with -val)

 The options to configure the analysis as well as the syntax of the results are described in the full user documentation.